mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 The MXC-introduced LPWAN application requires further fragmented and discrete transactions for sensitive data and services in an IoT realm.
 That is why MXC continues to develop upon the permissionless blockchain, making MXProtocol more efficient and more suitable for the needs of LPWAN and IoT applications.

+Anyone can host a supernode, the process is automatic judged by MXC holders.
+The onboarding of Supernodes consists of following metrics:

+- Lock of 6 million MXC
+- has a cloud server with at least dual-core CPU, 16GB RAM， 40GB HDD and 10MB network bandwith
+- has business and influences in that region

+Anyone who fulfills the metrics can automatically become a MXC supernode to facilitate the data movement.

 #### 4.1.3 Long-term adoptions

 As previously stated, MXProtocol is a LPWAN platform protocol that brings efficiency and robustness to the users.
+For example, the more supernodes in one region is not necessarily bringing more robustness to the network.

  There are, however, still several components inside permissionless blockchain itself that MXC feels necessary to emphasize.
 For example, to ensure the long term stability of the LPWAN IoT projects, continued research is still required with regards to the current data interface.
 Real field deployment will need to be conducted in order to properly satisfy the plethora of data streams connecting from the LPWAN sensors/end devices and ensure they are routed to the network seamlessly.

-## 5. Smart Bidding
+## 5. Proof of Participation

 Due to governmental regulations of the LPWAN spectrum, the downlink is a precious resource that is closely guarded by sensors and end devices.
 The majority of the world uses